uc-cdis/gen3.org/content/resources/operator/_index.md

 ### Landing Page Data Commons - Summary Statistics

-Customize the summary statistics that appear on the top right side of the [Landing Page](https://gen3.datacommons.io/login).
+Customize the summary statistics that appear on the top right side of the Landing Page after logging in.
 The attributes are graphQL fields, which must be in the dictionary, configured in the etlMapping.yaml, and populated with data on the backend.

 ![landingpage_counts](img/landingpage_counts.png)